regansophie/semantic_ad/README.md

 Ex.
 2 and Ex.
 3 look at whether 4-5-year-olds will update their expectations after being exposed to a speaker who is biased to use either "some" or "many" to describe proportions of 50%.
 (Ex.
 3 is a replication of Ex.
 2 with the questions pre-recorded rather than asked by the experimenter).

 Ex.
 4 looks at whether they can update their expectations for two speakers at the same time (one who is many-biased and one who is some-biased).
-They do initially, but the effect is not long-lasting (e.g., they answer correctly during the first trial block but incorrectly during the second trial block).
+They do initially, but the effect is not long-lasting (i.e., they answer correctly during the first trial block but incorrectly during the second trial block).